BreezeHub/BreezeProject/Breeze.Documentation/alpha/option3.md

 ## Compiling and running Breeze Wallet
 If you prefer to compile and run everything yourself, please follow these steps closely.

+This is early release, alpha software, is provided for experiment, testing and development purposes and should only be used on **testnet**.

+For **testnet** only.

 ## Install and run TOR
 To ensure greater privacy while running the Breeze Wallet we enforce running tor.<br/>
 Please have a look at our [guide](./tor.md) and follow its instructions for your operating system.<br/>